KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 **Evidence:**

 [Coop Video](https://www.youtube.com/watch?v=ZkGeYka5EUc)
 As shown in the video, Sucrose's Hydro Swirl is not changed from 3512 damage when a c1 Mona applies Omen.
-Fischl's 1230 Electro-charged damage is not changed, but Mona's 1172 Electro-charged damage increases to 1326.
+Fischl's 1230 Electro-Charged damage is not changed, but Mona's 1172 Electro-Charged damage increases to 1326.

 [Singleplayer Video](https://www.youtube.com/watch?v=LTBhTcl5TkY)
 Venti's Hydro Swirl does 1157 damage without the buff, and 1255 with it.

 **Significance:**
-Mona's C1 does not work party-wide in co-op.
+Mona's C1 does not work party-wide in Co-op.

 ### C2: Lunar Chain